mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 It is located at the bottom of the picker's views.
 By default, it contains no action on desktop, and the actions **Cancel** and **Accept** on mobile.

-You can override the action displayed using the `actions` prop passed to this component.
+You can override the action displayed by passing the `actions` prop to the `actionBar` within `componentsProps`, as shown here:

 ```jsx
 <DatePicker